Albert Crusat

-Albert Crusat Domènech (born 13 May 1982) is a Spanish retired footballer who played as a left winger.
+Albert Crusat Domènech (born 13 May 1982) is a Spanish former professional footballer who played as a left winger.

-After starting out at Espanyol, he spent most of his professional career with Almería, appearing in 212 competitive matches and scoring 34 goals over six seasons, four of those in La Liga.
+After starting out at Espanyol, he spent most of his career with Almería, appearing in 212 competitive matches and scoring 34 goals over six seasons, four of those in La Liga.
 He also played two years in England with Wigan Athletic.

 Club career

 Early years

 Born in Barcelona, Catalonia, Crusat was a product of local RCD Espanyol's youth system.
 He appeared in five games with the first team during the 2002–03 season, the first on 2 September 2002 in a 2–0 away loss against Real Madrid where he played five minutes as a starter, as the club went on to barely avoid La Liga relegation.

 Subsequently, Crusat had Segunda División stints with Rayo Vallecano and UE Lleida: in the first, as the Madrid side were relegated, he only managed to take the field on five occasions, leaving in December 2003.